forresty/rdkit/README.md

 The clients will expect those commands to be blocking calls, they will not return until the commands are finished, but we don't want the server to be blocked as well.

-Therefore we introduce `Server#blocking` methods, execution wrapped in this method call will be run in a separated background thread, and the client will be on hold until that thread is finished.
+Therefore we introduce `Server#blocking` methods, execution wrapped in this method call will be run in a background thread pool, and the client will be on hold until that task is finished.

 Example: see `examples/blocking` folder.